NonsoSk/Optimization-of-customer-service/README.md

 ## Analysis and visualization
 I analyzed the data step by step according to the question and aim of my analysis.
 The visuals I created were very easy-to-understand.
 I used the colors: blue, green, red, Faded-blue, which all meant different things at different points.
-All seven visuals passed different messages all related to the analysis. we saw the following in the visuals:
+All seven visuals passed different messages all related to the analysis.
+Some of the information represented in the visuals are:
 - sum total of products over the years
 - Total number of ships per shipping mode
--
+- Highest contributing  segment to profit
+- Average processing time for each category

+*In the first visual, which is a reponse to the questionse